rzk-lang/sHoTT/src/STYLEGUIDE.md

 ## The structure of code

 We enforce strict formatting rules.
-This formatting allows the type of the defined term to be easily readable, and aids in understanding the structure of the definition.
+These rules facilitate better readability of the code and aids in understanding the structure of every.
 The general format of a definition is as follows:

 ```rzk
 #def concat